-To improve your skill in each these areas: you'll do a combination of learn some underlining theory, complete challenges to improve your intuition and some practical exercises to create some great looking designs.
+To improve your skill in each of these areas: you'll do a combination of learning some underlining theory, complete challenges to improve your intuition and some practical exercises to create some great-looking designs.
 A short description of each module is below.

 Composition: practical exercises to improve your intuition when placing elements on a page

 Typography: History and background of different type classifications